brohudev/v2/README.md

 - [ ] add an rss feed.
 - [ ] style for mobile
 - [ ] introduce giscus from this: <https://danidiaztech.com/integrate-astro-giscus/>
-- [ ] move over the hire me card to its own component since it has a lot of specific design it needs to take care of
 - [ ] sort the career and project cards by date just like the blog (aka take care of the frontmatter and sorting...)
-- [ ] add collections for the other two content types... such that i dont get an error for every draft im writing.
 ### potential new features to consider:
 - [ ] search across blogs: <https://danidiaztech.com/create-astro-search-component/>
 - [ ] tags for blogs and projects to improve seo